 IP Fingerprinting

-Incapsula collects IP data from website visitors and compares it to a known database of malicious IPs.
+After a secure connection is established, Incapsula further collects IP data from website visitors and compares it against a known database of malicious IP addresses.
 If your address has a history of hostile attacks or is associated with botnets, it'll gain a poor reputation, and subsequent requests from it will be banned.

-The anti-bot also analyzes traffic data, such as the source and request rate and frequency, to identify unnatural user behavior.
+The anti-bot also analyzes traffic data, such as the source, request rate, and frequency, to identify unnatural user behavior.
 So, sending multiple requests within a short period or regularly violating rate limits can result in an IP ban, which can be temporary or permanent.

 Behavior-Based Detection Techniques